About the University of Oxford

 - Candidates who pass this initial review then apply directly to the Oxford college they hope to attend, which makes the final decision about their candidacy.

-- their academic accomplishments to this point
+- their academic accomplishments to this point, noting any awards or research activities

 - how a year at Oxford will help them meet their academic and career goals